incetarik/telegram-bot-framework/README.md

 ```

 ---
-A bot multiplying a number and reverses a string would be like
+A bot multiplying a number and reverses a string, and listening for something
+would be like

 ```js
 @bot()
 class OpBot {